sarvex/exercism-common-lisp/.github/configlet-sync-issue.md

 ---
-title: Out of sync practice exercises
+title: Out of sync practice exercises - new one.
 ---

 Out of sync practice exercises have been detected: